odoo/documentation/accounting/adviser/assets_management.rst

 ================================================

 Assets can be automatically created from supplier bills.
 All you need to do is to set an asset category on your bill line.
-When the use will Validate the bill, an asset will be automatically created, using the information of the supplier bill.
+When the user will validate the bill, an asset will be automatically created, using the information of the supplier bill.

 .. image:: media/image09.png